webprofusion/certify-docs/docs/faq.md

 > If you receive an error 'A specified login session does not exist'

 Use the 'Reapply Certificate to Bindings' button under Managed Site> Info.
 This is usually a problem with private key permissions.
 You may also find that sometimes a server restart is required to resolve this type of problem.

+## I have 2 servers running the app.
+Can the contact email can be the same on both?
+*Yes, the contact email can be the same on all servers, or you can vary it as required.* There is only one contact per server.
+The contact email used at the time of requesting a certificate remains fixed until that certificate expires.
+The email address is generally used by Let's Encrypt to warn you of expiring certificates you have not yet renewed.
+If you get emails for a certificate you no longer need you can just ignore them and they will stop when the certificate has expired.

+## "Service Not Started" message
+By default the background service runs on port localhost:9696 and various conditions can cause conflicts.
+Read more to find out how to [configure the background service](backgroundservice.md).